 The Aerial Measuring System (AMS) is a rapidly deployable capability that can respond to all manner of nuclear incidents and accidents in the United States and overseas.
+It is part of NNSA's Nuclear Emergency Support Team (NEST).
 AMS consists of a fleet of aircraft equipped with specialized radiation detection systems to provide real-time measurements of air and ground radiation contamination.
 AMS scientists, technical personnel, and pilots are on-call 365 days per year / 24 hours per day to deploy in response to nuclear incidents and accidents.

 AMS aircraft are outfitted with state-of-the-art communications and radiation detection systems.
 These capabilities ensure that AMS science teams on board can communicate in real time with experts at the National Laboratories and support rapid protective action decisions.
 The AMS fleet includes three Beechcraft BN-350 Extended Range fixed-wing aircraft and two Bell 412 rotary-wing aircraft stationed as needed at Joint Base Andrews in Maryland and Nellis Air Force Base in Nevada.